shauninman/MinUI/README.md

   the launcher instead of A
 - Streamlined emulator frontend
   (minarch + libretro cores)
+- Single SD card compatible with multiple devices from different manufacturers

 You can [grab the latest version here](https://github.com/shauninman/MinUI/releases).